ftonneau/repeat-char.kak/README.md

 ...
 ```

-where the hyphen (`-`) was repeated 60 times.
+where the hyphen (`-`) is repeated 60 times.

-- by **tracing**: the character is repeated until the end of the added string aligns
+Alternatively, character repetition can be done by **tracing**: the character is
-with the end of a heading on the preceding line.
-Thus, in this example:
+repeated until it coincides with the end of a heading on the preceding line.
+Thus,
+in this example:

 ```
 Heading level 1